SammieLJ/GenePlanetTest/README.md

 mysql> ...  manually add or copy sql commands ...
 ```

-## Not necessary step, can be skipped.
-Just in case if application wouldn't connect to MySQL, to do additional check.
+## Optional step (can be skipped).
+Just in case if application wouldn't connect to MySQL, do additional check.
 Important in /<Name_of_root_folder>/src/MyWebApi/ is file **"config.json"**, where we set access to db for worker.
 It is used as template to create workers.

 Use value from **DBHOST** (docker-compose.yml) to access dockerizted mysql server, set username and password that have rw rights for "gene-task" database and table.